samfeder/Fwendme/README.md

 fwend.me is based off of the functionality of GroupMe, features include

 * Real-time messaging.
 All group members receive your message the second it's pushed.
+* Push notifications for whenever you miss a message in another chat.
+* Unread messages notifications.
 * Full user page.
 Ability to edit your alias and avatar.
 * Create a new chat!
 Name it whatever you want!
 * Functionality to adjust a chat's members list, portrait, and name.